-I moved to the Island of Ambergris Caye in January 2006 and have been blogging about living life in the tropics since 2007.
-Since then I have had the pleasure of staying at or visiting many of the beautiful locations in Belize.
-All of my writings and reviews are done with you, my reader in mind.
+I moved to Belize in January 2006 and have been blogging about living life in the tropics since 2007.
+Throughout my time here I have had the pleasure of staying at or visiting many of the amazing locations around this beautiful country.
+All of my writing and reviews are done with you, my reader in mind.
 It is my goal to provide useful unbiased information that will help you make the best choices.
-None of the resorts or hotels listed below are paying me, but in fairness, if you do click on the hotel Pricing & Details link and book it, I may get a small commission from the OTA (online travel agent – like Booking, Expedia, or Hotels(dot)com).
-If you have any comments or questions, on any of my reviews, please ask me.
-I’m here to help.

 Places to Stay Country Wide

-I think I should start by telling you that Belize although compact in size, has many diverse places to visit and stay because it is made up of islands, mountains, and jungles.
+Belize although compact in size, has many diverse places to visit and stay because it is made up of islands, mountains, and jungles.
 The islands have beachfront resorts and hotels.
-There are also, mountain retreats, all inclusive jungle resorts, and eco resorts.
-Amongst these are sprinkled in good family resorts as well as a few 5 star resorts.
+There are also, mountain retreats, all inclusive jungle resorts, and eco-resorts.
+Amongst these are sprinkled in good family resorts as well as a few 5-star resorts.

 I live on Ambergris Caye full time.
-This means I am most familiar with the hotels and resorts located in or around San Pedro and they will be written about and reviewed more.
-Fortunately for you, this is where most people come to vacation.
-I do go to the mainland from time to time so you will find reviews on those hotels and resorts as well.
+This means I am most familiar with the hotels and resorts located in or around San Pedro and they will be written about and reviewed more than the mainland ones.
+Fortunately for you, the island is where most people come to vacation.
+I do go to the mainland from time to time, however, so you will find reviews on those hotels and resorts as well.

 Best Areas to Visit